google/cordova-plugin-browsertab/plugin/README.md

 ## Usage

-To open a URL in an in-app browser tab on a compatible platform:
+To open a URL in an in-app browser tab on a compatible platform with Default theme:

     cordova.plugins.browsertab.openUrl('https://www.google.com');

+To open a URL in an in-app browser tab on a compatible platform with Custom theme (iOS and Android):

+    cordova.plugins.browsertab.openUrl('https://www.google.com', {toolbarColor:"#000000"});

+toolbarColor: works only with Hexa.

 This plugin is designed to complement cordova-plugin-inappbrowser.
 No fallback is triggered automatically, you need to test whether it will succeed, and then